No basting, no trussing, no burning – just a flavorful, juicy turkey every time!

 - Using half of the butter mixture, insert it under the skin of each turkey breast in the pocket you created and spread it out to cover the breast meat.

 - Spread the other half of the butter mixture all over the outside skin of the turkey breasts and thighs then sprinkle with salt and pepper.

 - Insert the quartered lemon, onion, garlic, and celery into the cavity of the turkey.

-- Cover the roasting pan and put into the oven for one hour.
+- Pour the boiling water into the roasting pan, cover the pan and put into the oven for one hour.